mcallisto/tessella/README.md

 The graph describing the tessellation can be created through algorithms.
 Many of them, exploiting linear symmetries, are already available from the `Reticulate` and `Net` traits.

-Not all undirected graphs are legitimate tessellations, see [Graph validation](docs/graph-validation.md).
+Not all undirected graphs are legitimate tessellations, see [graph validation](docs/graph-validation.md).

 Graphs are seamless Scala collections thanks to the excellent [Graph for Scala](https://scala-graph.org/) library by Peter Empen.